MichelleLCK/CytoMAD/README.md

 	return model
 ```

-The `discriminator` model is a classifier which classify between the target images and the generator's output images.
-It is used to guide and tune to the generator for predicting accurate target images.
+The `discriminator` model is a classifier which classifies between the target images and the generator's output images.
+It is used to guide and tune the generator for predicting accurate target images.
 With these, the conditional GAN converts cell images from one imaging contrast to another.
 ```
 # define the discriminator model
 def define_discriminator(input_shape, output_shape, Lrate = 0.000001):